Anti-Semitic, pro-Palestinian activist group founded at University of California’s Berkeley campus in 2001

 As of 2010, they have chapters on more than 80 major campuses throughout the U.S.

 Advocates economic sanctions against Israel

-Students for Justice in Palestine (SJP) is a consortium of at least 80 campus “clubs” throughout the American and Canadian college-and-university systems.
+Students for Justice in Palestine (SJP) is a consortium of almost 100 campus “clubs” throughout the American and Canadian college-and-university systems.
 Working to oppose the existence of Israel and to promote the Boycott, Divestment, and Sanctions (BDS) movement against the Jewish state, on some campuses SJP exists under such alternative names as "Palestine Solidarity Committee," "Students for Palestinian Equal Rights," "Students Against Israeli Apartheid," and "Solidarity for Palestinian Human Rights."

 "freedom and self-determination for the Palestinian people," a goal predicated on ending "the Israeli military occupation, with its daily humiliation, abuse and brutal violence";

 "the right of return and repatriation for Palestinian refugees of war and ethnic cleansing"; and

 "the cessation of settlement activity and the dismantling of settlements built outside of Israel's pre-1967 border."

 Characterizing Israel as "this generation's South Africa," SJP exhorts college students across the U.S. to help punish the "Apartheid State of Israel" by demanding that their schools divest their financial assets from any "companies that invest or do substantial business in Israel."
 Indeed, SJP has staged campus protests against scores of large corporations with business ties to the Jewish state.
 In February 2009, for instance, the organization claimed a major victory when the Hampshire College board of trustees, in compliance with SJP's demands, divested from six companies in particular: Caterpillar, United Technologies, General Electric, ITT Corporation, Motorola, and Terex.